 1. Retirement Readiness

-Retirement readiness often starts with creating a clear snapshot of a client’s current financial position.
-Our Oxnard, CA financial advisors do this by organizing assets, liabilities, income sources, and expected expenses into a working baseline.
+Our Oxnard, CA financial advisors typically begin with an assessment of a client’s current financial position.
+This includes organizing assets, liabilities, income sources, and expected expenses to establish a working baseline.

 2. Retirement Income Planning